MarkBJohnsAdmin/design_doc/readMe.md

 #### Primary Vs Secondary Types

 > Monsters can have two types at the same time, which could lead to combined attributes that are either game-breakingly powerful, or anti-synergistic and cancel each other out.
 To solve for both of these issues, the type attributes a Monster has will be based entirely on the `Primary` type of the Monster.
 The `Secondary` type still grants type immunties, resistances, and weaknesses, as well as boosting any attack moves that share the Monster's type, but the special type attributes of the Secondary type won't apply.
-As part of the player's customization options, a Monster can swap their Monster's type order outside of battle, granting them the attribute they feel are better suited to their team's layout.
+As part of the player's customization options, a player can swap their Monster's type order outside of battle, granting them the attribute they feel are better suited to their team's layout.

 ### Strategies